mr7brown/agb.github.io/pages/mydoc/mydoc_google_sdk.md

 ---
 title: Google - SDK Installation
-summary: "The purpose of this document is to provide developers with instructions for installing the Google Assistant SDK.."
+summary: "The purpose of this document is to provide developers with instructions for installing the Google Assistant SDK."
 sidebar: mydoc_sidebar
 permalink: mydoc_google_sdk.html
 folder: mydoc